Greece Moments Greece Moments

 Chora Astypalea Geheimtipp Kirchen

-On the western slope of Chora is the Kylindra Children’s Cemetery from the 8th century situated.
-More than 3,000 funerary vessels have been discovered at this place, which is unique in size in the Mediterranean.
-A small part of it, as well as information about the site, are exhibited in the Archaeological Museum in Pera Gialos.
+On the western slope of Chora is the Kylindra Children’s Cemetery, dating from the 8th century.
+More than 3,000 funerary vessels have been discovered at this site, which is unique in size in the Mediterranean.
+A small part of the collection, along with information about the site, is displayed in the Archaeological Museum in Pera Gialos.
 Due to ongoing work, the excavation site is not accessible.

 Astypalea Kylindra Friedhof Archäologische Stätte